-Rapid Uses, Dosage, Side Effects, Food Interaction and all others data.
+Rapid Uses, Dosage, Side Effects and more

 Rapid is a synthetic 4-fluoroquinolone antibacterial agent with bactericidal activity against a wide range of Gram-negative and Gram-positive organisms.
 Rapid is thought to exert bactericidal effect by inhibiting DNA gyrase, an essential enzyme that is a critical catalyst in the duplication, transcription and repair of bacterial DNA.